 Park leisure holidays also offer seasonal touring and glamping pitches at Pentire, Littondale and Malvern View sites, with Littondale also offering POD accommodation.
 Site facilities include full disabled access and facilities, some electrical hookups, Elsan waste water points, free Wifi, toilet and shower blocks, fridges, and optional towels.
 Luxury lodges also offer Hot tubs and allocated parking.

-Leisure facilities vary across sites but include swimming pools (some of which are lifeguarded), country clubs, on-site shops, gyms, spas and Children’s play parks and outdoor trails and when open are all complimentary.
-These are seasonal though and might be closed during winter months.
+Leisure facilities vary across sites but include swimming pools (some of which are lifeguarded), country clubs, on-site shops, gyms, spas and Children’s play parks, and outdoor trails, and when open are all complimentary.
+These are seasonal though and might be closed during the winter months.
 Pets are welcome on all sites, with dedicated pet areas on each, but there is still guidance for the type of dog breeds and numbers must be approved by site managers.

 When it comes to running costs, there is a little difference between sites.
 Site fees across England cover water rates, maintenance team support, gardening and lawn service, street lighting, security, refuse and gas bottle collection and warranty.
 On the two Welsh sites, you must pay an additional fee for water.
 Insurance is classified as an additional cost, and is compulsory, but not mandated if this must be taken out insurance through Park Leisure.

-As an owner, you are entitled to access of the newly created and private park leisure owners lounge section of their website, where you can receive up to date park news, offers and notice of activities.
+As an owner, you are entitled to access to the newly created and private park leisure owners lounge section of their website, where you can receive up-to-date park news, offers, and notice of activities.
 Five park sites also offer a personal concierge service specific to your holiday home site.
 Because none of these sites is residential, no council tax rates are required.